- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Isn´t decompression just a fancy name for a traction machine?

 No traction machines are rudimentary.
 There is a big technological difference between traction, distraction and decompression.
 Traction has been around for hundreds, if not thousands of years.
-The problem with traction, as it is known today, is that it is not always beneficial.
+The problem with traction therapy NYC, as it is practiced here, is that it is not always beneficial.

 In 1998, the Scientific American rated traction to be of little or no value in the examination of efficacious therapies for lower back pain.
 This finding is consistent with many studies that report traction can often times signal a nociceptive splinting response and put a patient's back muscles in spasm, resisting any attempts to effect a change on the disc proper.